Latipay/LatipaySDK-Android-Demo/README.md

 ### 2. Download [latipay.aar](https://github.com/Latipay/LatipaySDK-Android-Demo/raw/master/latipay/latipay.aar?1525301264551) module and import it into your android studio project.

-Android Studio: New > New Module..
+Android Studio: File > New > New Module

 ![](screenshot/framework.png)

-Add latipay dependency into your project's build.gradle
+Add these two dependencies in build.gradle

 ```
 dependencies {